Chef Mourad Lahlou of Mourad - Biography

 San Francisco, CA

-Mourad Lahlou traveled to the US from Marrakesh, Morocco in 1985 to study macroeconomics at San Francisco State University.
-At that time, Lahlou was more into numbers than food; he only began cooking to ease the loneliness he felt while studying far away from home.
+Mourad Lahlou traveled to the United States from Marrakesh, Morocco, in 1985 to study macroeconomics at San Francisco State University.
+At that time, Lahlou was more into numbers than food.
+He only began cooking to ease the loneliness he felt while studying far from home.
 Working from memories of watching his mother prepare traditional Moroccan dishes, Lahlou began to experiment for small groups of friends and professors.

 Chef Mourad Lahlou

 140 New Montgomery Street #1

 San Francisco, CA 94105